Who doesn’t remember a terrible reprimand for quite questionable reasons, received at some point in life by a ham-fisted boss?

 Then learn all about it!

-A constructive reprimand is a tool aimed at containing or preventing a behaviour that might lead to ineffective performance or jeopardise effective performance while avoiding the emotional destruction of the staff member.
+A constructive reprimand is a tool aimed at containing or preventing behaviour that might lead to ineffective performance or jeopardize effective performance while avoiding the emotional destruction of the staff member.

 Alone, never in public: how bad can a person feel, when exposed to public humiliation?
-And what is his professional performance going to be like, in the following days?
+And what will his professional performance be like in the following days?

 Ideally, a reprimand is short, rarely longer than 5 minutes.

-Complicated?
-Maybe.
-But success comes to those who persevere…
+But success comes to those who struggle on…

 Don’t you think so?